 Online classes.Online study is a learning experience suited for self-starters and remote learners.
 While doing the same readings and assignments as your peers in an in-person class, you will be expected to communicate with peers and instructor at least weekly in a message forum, and to attend two evening exams on campus per semester.
 There is always an optional evening orientation when the course begins.

 Participation.Expect to participate by cooperating in work, asking questions, citing resources, and assisting your colleagues.
-Your participation in forums and classes alike will be assessed using secret, random participation tokens which you redeem using the ~abrick/send program.
+Your participation in forums and classes will be assessed using secret, random participation tokens which you redeem using the ~abrick/send program.
 In-person classes may receive as many as one token per meeting; online classes as many as one token per week.
+Your participation in projects will be calculated based on your colleagues' collective judgment of your contribution.

 Philosophy.Computer Science is a technical field like architecture, in which a work's usefulness and beauty usually matter more to us than the techniques used to make it.
 Knowledge of those techniques does, however, enable us to address interesting art, business, and research questions.
 These problems can be solved by any programming language or on any operating system, using the same strategic principles.

 Plagiarism.All students must do their own work.
-If you turn in plagiarized work, be prepared to receive a zero or negative credit, depending on the degree of fraudulence involved.
+If you turn in plagiarized work, be prepared to receive a zero or even negative credit at the instructor's discretion.

 - My Spring & Fall courses